surgeventures/surgex/GUIDE.md

 ### <a name="bracket-spacing"></a>[Bracket spacing](#bracket-spacing)

-*There must be no space put before `}`, `]` or `)` and after `{`, `[` or `(`.*
+*There must be no space put before `}`, `]` or `)` and after `{`, `[` or `(` brackets.*

 #### Reasoning

 It's often tempting to add inner padding for tuples, maps, lists or function arguments to give those constructs more space to breathe, but these structures are distinct enough to be readable without it.
-Actually they may be more readable without the padding, because this rule plays well with other spacing rules (like comma spacing or operator spacing), making expressions that combine brackets and operators have a distinct, nicely parse-able "rhythm".
+They may actually be more readable without the padding, because this rule plays well with other spacing rules (like [comma spacing](#comma-spacing) or [operator spacing](#operator-spacing)), making expressions that combine brackets and operators have a distinct, nicely parse-able "rhythm".

-Also, when allowed to pad brackets, developers tend to add such padding inconsistently - even between opening and ending in single line - so it's better to settle upon not doing such padding at all.
+Also, when allowed to pad brackets, developers tend to add such padding inconsistently - even between opening and ending in single line.
+This gets even worse once a different developer modifies such code and has a different approach towards bracket spacing.

-Lastly, it keeps pattern matchings more compact and readable, which invites developers to use this wonderful Elixir feature to the fullest.
+Lastly, it keeps pattern matchings more compact and readable, which invites developers to utilize this wonderful Elixir feature to the fullest.

 #### Examples